nikitavoloboev/data/writing/writing.md

 I then start writing the article and try to touch on one or all of these points as I write the article.
 I add/remove points as I write the article.

-I write all my articles, docs & notes in [Sublime Text](../text-editors/sublime-text/sublime-text.md) app and use a small [Alfred workflow](https://github.com/nikitavoloboev/small-workflows#workflow-augmentations) to search through both this wiki & my published articles.
+I write all my articles, docs & notes in [Sublime Text](../text-editors/sublime-text/sublime-text.md) app and use an [Alfred workflow](https://github.com/nikitavoloboev/small-workflows#workflow-augmentations) to search through both this wiki & my [unpublished articles](../fragments/fragments.md).

 ![](https://i.imgur.com/J7vMVjA.png)

 ## Publishing the article

 Once I wrote the article that I am quite happy with.
 I export the article straight to Medium with [MarkdownToMedium](https://markdowntomedium.com/).
 I then reread the article again in Medium's editor and fix any styling issues/mistakes that happened.
 After that I publish the article and share it on Twitter and other internet places.

+In future I plan to move my writing off Medium as I prefer to keep the source of all articles in the open on GitHub so anyone can edit them.
+Plus it would let me be more creative in the kinds of things I can include in the articles.

 ## [Focus.
 Format.
 Framing.](https://www.youtube.com/watch?v=_mQNwL8HkS0)